 This is the poem

 that will save my life

 This word, this, the word word

 To find out more about Veterans of War, Veterans of Peace workshops, writings and readings, visit www.vowvop.org.

-Art credit: You Are Not My Enemy, Vol IV-I, by Combat Paper (Drew Cameron in collaboration with Drew Matott, photographs by Hannah Carpenter Pitkin).
+Art credit: You Are Not My Enemy, Vol IV-I, by Combat Paper (Drew Cameron in collaboration with Drew Matott; photographs by Hannah Carpenter Pitkin).
 Silkscreen and pulp stencil print on handmade paper from military uniforms.
-12 in x 18 inches, edition of 8.
+12 x 18 inches, edition of eight.
 2008.
 Used by permission.